SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Constant and variable names cannot contain mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
-They also cannot begin with a number
+They also cannot begin with a number, although numbers may be included elsewhere within the name.

-(although numbers may be included elsewhere within the name).
+Once you've declared a constant or variable of a certain type, you can't redeclare it again with the same name, or change it to store values of a different type.

-Once you've declared a named value of a certain type, you can't redeclare it again with the same name, or set it to store values of a different type.
+Nor can you change a constant into a variable, or a variable into a constant.

-You also can't change it from a constant to a variable (or vice versa).
+The value of an existing variable can be changed to another value of a compatible type.

-The value of an existing variable can be changed to another value of a compatible type:
+In this example, the value of ``friendlyWelcome`` is changed from ``"hello, world"`` to ``"👋, 🌎"``:

-.. testcode:: namedValues
+.. testcode:: constantsAndVariables

    -> var friendlyWelcome = "hello, world"
    << // friendlyWelcome : String = "hello, world"